katehuntsman/midterm/README.md

   - **Gill Size** and **Spore Print Color** were also strong predictors.

 ## Files
+## Jupyter Notebook
-- **`classification_huntsman.ipynb`**: The main Jupyter notebook containing the full analysis pipeline, including data exploration, preprocessing, model training, and evaluation.
+[here](https://github.com/katehuntsman/midterm/blob/main/classification.ipynb).
+The main Jupyter notebook containing the full analysis pipeline, including data exploration, preprocessing, model training, and evaluation.

-- **`data/mushrooms.csv`**: The dataset used for the classification task, which includes various attributes of mushrooms.
+## Peer Review
-- **`peer_review.md`**: A document with a detailed review of a classmate's work on a similar project, focusing on strengths and areas for improvement.
+[here](https://github.com/katehuntsman/midterm/blob/main/peer_review.md).
+A document with a detailed review of a classmate's work on a similar project, focusing on strengths and areas for improvement.

 ## Create and Activate Virtual Environment
 ```